 Our mission is to ensure that Fannie Mae,

-Federal Home Loan Bank System are operating in a safe and sound manner so that they can serve as a reliable source of liquidity and funding for housing finance and community investment.
+Federal Home Loan Bank System are operating in a safe and sound manner to serve as a reliable source of liquidity for equitable and sustainable housing finance and community investment throughout the economic cycle.

-Advisory Bulletins are staff documents through which we provide guidance to Fannie Mae, Freddie Mac and the Federal Home Loan Bank System regarding particular supervisory issues.
+FHFA Advisory Bulletins provide supervisory guidance to Fannie Mae, Freddie Mac, and the Federal Home Loan Bank System regarding particular supervisory issues.

-Our FHFA Examination Manual improves the transparency of supervision processes, applies uniform standards, and clarifies regulatory expectations.
-It also establishes quality management ensuring the integrity of our supervision program, to verify compliance with policies and procedures, and to ensure that conclusions are well supported and timely.
+The FHFA Examination Manual improves the transparency of supervision processes, applies uniform standards, and clarifies regulatory expectations.

-Rulemaking is the process we use to create regulations.
-It is designed to ensure the public is informed of proposed rules, has the opportunity to comment on them, and have access to the rulemaking record.
-The rulemaking process is conducted in the following way:
+Rulemaking is the process federal agencies use to create regulations.
+It is designed to ensure the public is informed of proposed rules, has the opportunity to comment on them, and has access to the rulemaking record.
+Generally, the rulemaking process is conducted through the following steps: